 Powers and Abilities

-Shang-Chi is a master of meditation and relaxation techniques as well, allowing him to receive psychic premonitions, limit the spread of toxins in his blood stream, and render his pain receptors insensitive.
+Peak Human: Shang-Chi is a master of meditation and relaxation techniques as well, allowing him to receive psychic premonitions, limit the spread of toxins in his blood stream, and render his pain receptors insensitive.
 He was able to use his mastery of meditation in a psychotherapy session with the new Captain Universe in order to reveal her repressed memories.
 His understanding of metaphysics is further elaborated on when Shang becomes one of the few normal humans capable of communicating with Builder Machine code.

-Shang's mastery of chi allows him to disperse physical trauma across his entire body (as opposed to accumulating at any single point) and strike with enough force to break through reinforced steel.
+- Chi Manipulation: Shang's mastery of chi allows him to disperse physical trauma across his entire body (as opposed to accumulating at any single point) and strike with enough force to break through reinforced steel.
 On many occasions, he has also demonstrated the ability to dodge and deflect bullets from automatic weapons after they've been fired, and he is quick and agile enough to keep up with the likes of Spider-Man.

-While possessing no superhuman senses, Shang-Chi is highly attuned to his surroundings thanks to his training and having spent most of his life thwarting his father's assassins.
+- Keen Observation: Shang-Chi is highly attuned to his surroundings thanks to his training and having spent most of his life thwarting his father's assassins.
 He is able to pinpoint the breath sounds and heart beats of silent aggressors, as well as the distant loading of firearms by gunmen.
 On one occasion he was even able to detect the precise location of Jean Grey and Cyclops, cloaked by the former's psionic powers.
 He has also demonstrated the ability to sense small changes in the environment that would be unnoticed by most, as demonstrated during his mission in the No Zone.

-Due to his training, Shang-Chi is also less susceptible to mental attacks than most humans, having been able to resist the influence of the Queen during Spider Island, and maintaining autonomy after being converted by Mister Negative's powers.
+- Psychic Immunity: Due to his training, Shang-Chi is also less susceptible to mental attacks than most humans, having been able to resist the influence of the Queen during Spider Island, and maintaining autonomy after being converted by Mister Negative's powers.

 Weapons and Equipment

 In the Ultimate Marvel Universe, Shang-Chi was once again the son of a powerful underworld figure.
 However, due to copyright reasons (as Marvel had lost the rights to the character of Fu Manchu), his father was never named.
 Trained from a young age to be the ultimate assassin, Shang-Chi rebelled against his father and fled to America in order to live a peaceful life.
 He eventually settled in New York City's Chinatown, where he began working at a local market.
 One fateful day, Shang-Chi saved Leiko Wu, who, unbeknownst to him, was there on behalf of his father, from a group of muggers.
-Leiko mobilized a large group of local criminals to capture Shan-Chi, but he managed to fight them off with the assistance of Spider-Man.
+Leiko mobilized a large group of local criminals to capture Shang-Chi, but he managed to fight them off with the assistance of Spider-Man.
 Realizing New York was no longer safe, Shang-Chi was forced to flee the city, but not before teaching Spider-Man a martial arts technique.

 Shang-Chi later returned to New York and teamed up with his old friend Iron Fist to help take down Hammerhead.
 Following this, he and Iron Fist became part of the Ultimate Knights, a group of street-level vigilantes assembled by Daredevil.
 After their plan to take down the Kingpin failed, the Knights disbanded, and Shang-Chi once again fled to parts unknown.